Getting Your VR Legs

 Description

-Early Unity prototype of the VR onboarding experience.
+Early Unity prototype for testing the graduation pacing.

 Description

-Calm visuals and lightweight prompts reduce cognitive load and establish self-paced progress (slow movement, breaks encouraged).
+Calm visuals and lightweight prompts reduce cognitive load and establish self-paced progress.

 Description

-A self-paced space to build orientation and control: choice to explore first, then opt into movement.
+A self-paced space to build orientation: the choice to explore first, then opt into movement.

 Description